 To escape the type layer, you must confirm or cancel your changes using buttons in the top menu.
 Escaping and canceling changes is also possible with the Escape key on the keyboard.

 When you have entered a type layer, many ways of editing are possible.
-You can select any text with mouse, delete it, add a new text, copy and paste etc. When it is a constrained text, you can also change the size of the rectangle by moving its corners.
+You can select any text with a mouse, delete it, add a new text, copy and paste etc. When it is a Paragraph text, you can also change the size of the rectangle by moving its corners.
+You can move the mouse outside the text, press and drag it, to move the type layer.